-- Collaborate regularly with a partner in the food space through support provided by the Pilot Light team.
+- Collaborate regularly with a partner in the food space to build an advocacy project with your students through support provided by the Pilot Light team.
 These often include national and community partners or chefs.

-- Become part of a growing network of 50+ food education leaders.
+- Become part of a growing network of 70+ Food Education leaders.

 Since 2019, teachers have raved about the structure and content of Pilot Light’s Food Education Fellowship.

 What does Pilot Light look like in the classroom?

 When 21-22 Pilot Light fellow Iván Sarabia made fruit salad with honey dressing with young students, he created an unforgettable science lesson on the importance of pollinators to our food supply chain.

 Teachers use Pilot Light to create high-impact, engaging lessons that use food to teach everyday subjects like reading and math.
 A 2021-22 Fellow used the I Love Saturdays y Domingos by Alma Flor Ada for both English Language Arts and math.
 Students discussed culture and family before applying math skills to make waffles in class.

 Leveraging our Lesson Library

 Pilot Light’s Food Education Center is our digital library.
 Materials are available for free to anyone who needs them.
 Teachers in our Fellowship are encouraged to use these lessons in their classroom or for inspiration as they create their own lessons.

 The Fellowship experience is further enhanced through partnerships and the expert speakers who join our professional development sessions.